 \subsection{The hierarchy problem}

-The hierarchy problem of particle physics can be stated as the question: why is the force of gravity so much weaker than the other three known forces in nature?
+The hierarchy problem of particle physics can be stated as the question: why is the force of gravity much weaker than the other three known forces in nature?
 In the case of electrodynamics, if both gravity and electrodynamics have long-range massless force mediators, why is the electromagnetic force $ 10^{40} $ times stronger than that of gravity?
 The electroweak force is $ 10^{24} $ times stronger than gravity.
-And as the name suggests, the strong nuclear force presents the largest disparity to gravity at nuclear dimensions.
+Moreover, as the name suggests, the strong nuclear force presents the largest disparity to gravity at nuclear dimensions.
 At the root of this problem is the notion that gravity \emph{must} be quantized.
-However, the symmetric spin-2 KG equation in a 4-dimensional Lorentzian spacetime excludes massless gravitons as force mediators of gravity.
-This starkly contrasts with the spin-1 KG equation for a massless photon which mediates the electromagnetic field; similarly for the electroweak force and the massive spin-1 W and Z bosons, and the spin-1 massless gluons mediating the strong nuclear force.
-Gravity has no massless particles that act as force mediators.
+However, the symmetric spin-2 KG equation in a 4-dimensional Lorentzian spacetime excludes gravitons as force mediators of gravity.
+That starkly contrasts with the spin-1 KG equation for a massless photon, which mediates the electromagnetic field.
+Similarly, the massive spin-1 W and Z bosons mediate the electroweak force and the spin-1 massless gluons mediate the strong nuclear force.
+Gravity has neither massless nor massive particles that act as force mediators.
 Thus, the hierarchy problem is explained without the need of extra spatial dimensions inherent in string theory.